 9. Check the Launch SQL Secure Console checkbox to run the application after the process completes.
-Click Finish to exit the IDERA SQLsecure Setup Wizard.
+Click Finish to exit the IDERA SQL secure Setup Wizard.

-- i If you have previously deployed Reports, use the Deploy Reports wizard to upgrade your deployment. - 1 If your existing policies include security checks that cite OS and SQL Server versions, you must manually update the related security checks to include the latest releases, such as SQL Server 2017.
+(i) If you have previously deployed Reports, use the Deploy Reports wizard to upgrade your deployment.

+(i) If your existing policies include security checks that cite OS and SQL Server versions, you must manually update the related security checks to include the latest releases, such as SQL Server 2017.

-Welcome to IDERA SQL Secure
+3.2 Welcome to IDERA SQL Secure